County commission

-A county commission (or a board of county commissioners) is a group of elected officials (county commissioners) collectively charged with administering the county government in some states of the United States; such commissions usually comprise three to five members.
-In some counties within Georgia, however, a sole commissioner holds the authority of the commission.
+A county commission (or a board of county commissioners) is a group of elected officials (county commissioners) collectively charged with administering the county government in some states of the United States.
+A county usually has three to five members of the county commission.
+In some counties within Georgia a sole commissioner holds the authority of the commission.

-In parts of the United States, alternative terms such as County Board of Supervisors or County Council may be used in lieu of, but generally synonymous to, a County Commission.
-However, in some jurisdictions there may be distinct differences between a County Commission and other similarly titled bodies.
-For example, a County Council may differ from a County Commission by containing more members or by having a Council-Manager form of government.
-In Indiana, every county, except Marion, which is consolidated with Indianapolis, has both a County Commission and a County Council, with the County Commission having administrative authority and the County Council being responsible for fiscal matters.
+In parts of the United States, alternative terms such as county board of supervisors or county council may be used in lieu of, but generally synonymous to, a county commission.
+However, in some jurisdictions there may be distinct differences between a county commission and other similarly titled bodies.
+For example, a county council may differ from a county commission by containing more members or by having a council-manager form of government.
+In Indiana, every county, except Marion County which is consolidated with the city of Indianapolis, has both a county commission and a county council, with the county commission having administrative authority and the county council being responsible for fiscal matters.

 Each commission acts as the executive of the local government, levying local taxes, administering county governmental services such as correctional institutions, courts, public health oversight, property registration, building code enforcement, and public works (e.g. road maintenance).
-The system has been supplanted in large part, as disparate sparsely-settled regions become urbanized and establish tighter local governmental control, usually in municipalities, though in many of the more rural states, the county commission retains more control, and even in some urbanized areas, may be responsible for significant government services.
+The system has been supplanted in large part, as disparate sparsely settled regions become urbanized and establish tighter local governmental control, usually in municipalities, though in many of the more rural states, the county commission retains more control, and even in some urbanized areas, may be responsible for significant government services.

 Various counties nationwide have explored expanding from three members to five.

 History

+Origin

-William Penn, colonial founder of Pennsylvania is credited with originating the system of County Commissioners in the United States.
+William Penn, colonial founder of Pennsylvania originated the system of county commissions in the United States.

-On February 28, 1681, Charles II granted a charter for a proprietary colony to William Penn to repay a debt of £16,000 (around £2,100,000 in 2008 currency, adjusting for retail inflation) owed to William's father, Admiral William Penn.
-This was one of the largest land grants made in history, to one individual.
-The colony was to be called Pennsylvania.
-Penn established a government with two innovations that were much copied in the New World: the county commission, and freedom of religious conviction.
+On February 28, 1681, King Charles II of England granted a charter for a proprietary colony to William Penn to repay a debt of £16,000 (around £2,100,000 in 2008 currency, adjusting for retail inflation) owed to William's father, Admiral William Penn.
+This was one of the largest land grants to one individual ever made in history.
+Penn established a local colonial government with two innovations that were copied by other colonies in the British America: the county commission, and freedom of religious conviction.

+Spread and development

+As local governments were established on the frontier, the growth of township governments provided services more efficiently to rural areas than the county government.
+These townships were led by an elected leader called a Supervisor.